-Recent environmental investigations of the Site concluded that historic fill material (HFM) mantling the Site and the Site's groundwater are impacted by compounds and analytes exceeding regulatory standards and guidance values.
-These compounds and analytes included semi-volatile organic compounds and metals, which are typical in fill material.
-Furthermore, subjective evidence of petrochemical-type impacts was encountered in the Site's soil/fill.
-The subjective evidence included petroleum-type odors and staining.
+Recent environmental investigations of the Site concluded that fill/soil and groundwater at the Site are impacted by compounds and analytes exceeding regulatory standards and guidance values.
+These compounds and analytes included volatile organic compounds, semi-volatile organic compounds and metals.